open-mmlab/mmpose/docs/en/migration.md

 - `BottomUpGenerateHeatmapTarget`
 - `BottomUpGenerateTarget`

-will be merged in to `GenerateTarget`, and the actual generation methods are implemented in **Codec**.
+will be merged in to `GenerateTarget`, and the actual generation methods are implemented in [Codec](./user_guides/codecs.md).

 ```Python
 @TRANSFORMS.register_module()